lsds/SEEP/README.md

-Seep is an experimental system that is being developed at LSDS@Imperial.
+Seep is an experimental stream processing platform that is being developed by the Large-Scale Distributed Systems (LSDS) research group at Imperial College London.

-The first release is due by the end of 2013.
-(See NOTICE file)
+The system is currently under heavy development and should be considered an alpha release.

-build -> self-explanatory
+build -> binary build files
 build.xml -> Ant configuration file
-changelog -> self-explanatory
-dist -> To store the jar (onejar) file doc -> Some doxygen generated documentation
+changelog -> list of system changes dist -> jar distribution file (onejar) doc -> Doxygen generated documentation
-DoxyFile -> The doxygen configuration file lib -> external libs src -> self-explanatory todo -> self-explanatory
+DoxyFile -> Doxygen configuration file lib -> external libs src -> source files todo -> list of open items